you-dont-need/You-Dont-Need-Momentjs/README.md

 setDayOfYear(new Date(), 256);
 // => "2018-09-13T09:12:49.695Z"

-// dayjs ❌ not support day of year
+// dayjs ❌ does not support day of year
 ```

 **[⬆ back to top](#quick-links)**